Like an arrow from a bow, many plants may suddenly send up new growth, covered with flowers. This is called bolting.

 Take advantage of bolting

 Rather than cutting down plants that have bolted, consider leaving them alone and letting them do their thing.
 By leaving lettuces in my garden after bolting, I now have lettuce popping up all over the place.
 If a more tidy garden is desired, seeds can be collected from plants that have bolted and planted more deliberately.
 Personally, I have a high tolerance for a little chaos in the garden.
 By allowing bolted plants to go through their life cycle, fertilized seeds end up in a larger variety of locations.
+Plus, the flowers provide pollen and nectar to beneficial insects.
 As a result, I have a far bigger crop and more biodiversity!

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!